zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/09-sinhala-amazon.md

 [Msdiv 76] (#msdiv76) {#msdiv76 .ref .msdiv} (9 - 7)

 [APZ 76.1] (#apz76 .1) {#apz76 .1 .ref .apz} "Repeat due to views
-Critique” is the view of the Magandara Brahmina because of the view, Sticking is critique because of the alley.
+Critique" is the view of the Magandara Brahmina because of the view, Sticking is critique because of the alley.
 Binding is critique because of bonding.
 Shield Because of the scapegoy is critique.
-“Repeated Repeated” is Repeated Requisition Ready.
+"Repeated Repeated" is Repeated Requisition Ready.
 Magandiya is the Almantra in the name of that Brahman makes.
 The adherents are the Word of Honor.
 (HERE (7-2) 1 'BUYS Should be used from where he goes' to 'spinning')

 [APZ 76.2] (#apz76 .2) {#apz76 .2 .ref .apz} "In hardness views
-Have come to the end” Is a view that you take, paralyzing You are in the same view as the sticky sticky.
+Have come to the end" Is a view that you take, paralyzing You are in the same view as the sticky sticky.
 Pakulunah in the dark Ready.

 [APZ 76.3] (#apz76 .3) {#apz76 .3 .ref .apz} "A signal of remembrance around a molecule
-Not seen” is from this by spiritual presence or by reflevity or Dhamma Sexy or application signal or flammable signal or characteristic sign or fact signal Or the fainting signal or not received, and this is where the consciousness is.
-Realidu or indirectly to the other signal or to the grievance or grievance signal or congruent to the incarnate signal or signal signal support or signal support Here was the unseen consciousness: “And few did not see a signal” Ready.
+Not seen" is from this by spiritual presence or by reflevity or Dhamma Sexy or application signal or flammable signal or characteristic sign or fact signal Or the fainting signal or not received, and this is where the consciousness is.
+Realidu or indirectly to the other signal or to the grievance or grievance signal or congruent to the incarnate signal or signal signal support or signal support Here was the unseen consciousness: "And few did not see a signal" Ready.

 [APZ 76.4] (#apz76 .4) {#apz76 .4 .ref .apz} "SoAs you are very deluded